 Does CBD/THC Get You High?

-THC binds directly with CB1 receptors and creates psychoactive effects of ‘getting high’.
-CBD, on the other hand, doesn’t bond directly with the CB1 receptor and do not create a psychoactive effect.
+THC binds directly with CB1 receptors and creates the psychoactive effects of ‘getting high’.
+CBD, on the other hand, doesn’t bond directly with the CB1 receptor and does not create a psychoactive effect.
 Additionally, it can even neutralize the stoned effect of THC by negating the bond between THC and CB1.